Does your sliding screen door need new wheels?

 - If the corner assembly screws are accessible (see Photo 4), use a screwdriver to make sure they’re tight on the sliding screen door installation.

 - Look at the top of the door.
 Some have wheels at the top as well as the bottom.
 The top wheels aren’t likely to be worn, but if they are, replace them.

 Buying Replacement Parts

-Home centers and hardware stores carry some replacement parts, but if you can’t find what you need there, do an online search for “Screen door replacement parts.”
+Home centers and hardware stores carry some replacement parts, but if you can’t find what you need there, do an online search for “Patio screen door replacement parts.”
 Also look for the manufacturer’s name on the door.
 Most carry original parts, even for old models.

 Required Tools for this Project

 Have the necessary tools for this DIY sliding screen door replacement project lined up before you start—you’ll save time and frustration.

 - Phillips-head screwdriver